Learning Letters With a White Board

 As an aside, white boards are often very appealing to young learners – and not just those who are learning letters!
 When mistakes are made, the “evidence” is quickly erased.
 I’ve found white boards very helpful for reviewing spelling and doing math.
 Crayola makes “kid friendly” dry erase markers in a variety of colours.
 I’ve had good success with them and use them in my classes.

-Some of our Most Popular Alphabet Recognition Posts
+Some of our Most Popular Posts About Teaching the Alphabet

 Hover over the photo for a description of the activity.
 Click on the photo to read the full post